course header LV-UAV-Guide | Metashape basic workflow

 Add the photos to Metashape

-Let’s start to follow the white rabbit.
+Let’s begin by following the white rabbit.

 picture